yangsenius/PoseNFS/README.md

-# Pose-Neural-Fabric-Search
+# Introduction

-We integrate NAS with the task of human pose estimation.
-To make full use of the structure of human body and NAS' ability of learning structures of networks, we model body pose into multiple parts,each of which is predicted by a cell-based neural fabric.
+We tightly integrate NAS with the task of human pose estimation.
+We model body pose into multiple part representations, each of which is predicted by a cell-based neural fabric.
+More information see the paper [Pose Neural Fabrics Search]

 # Steps